svercammen/netdaemon-app-template/README.md

             --tag [your tag name]
 ```

+>You will enable experiental features of docker to use it.
+Also create a builder `docker buildx create --use --name mybuild` before running it the first time. **Make sure your tag name is one you have the right to push to dockerhub!!**

 >You can also do a normal `docker build` command but then you have to make sure you are building on the same platform as where you are running the NetDaemon docker container.

 ## Issues